eliza411/testkitchen/event_calendar/event_calendar.rst

    Note: If you make a mistake with the format but don't notice until later, you can edit a date format by returning to *Configuration > Regional and Language: Date and Time > Formats* and clicking the edit link for the format in question.
 Unfortuantely this will cause the format to be unassigned from its Date type.
 Visit the Types tab and re-select the format from the dropdown list where appropriate.
 If you forget this last step, the date field won't be automatically updated throughout your site.

-Step 1.4: Add a date field
+1.4: Add a date field
 ==========================
 Structure > Content types > Event > Manage fields
 Add new field